TuneHQ/cookbook/tic_tac_toe/Readme.md

 ## Running the application

-Clone this repository and navigate to the `translator-app` folder.
+Clone this repository and navigate to the `tic_tac_toe` folder.
 In this folder, run the following command to create a virtual environment:

 ```sh
 python -m venv venv